Intel-bigdata/SSM/docs/disaster-recovery.md

 another is common practice for disaster recovery and global service availability.

-We’d like to provide a fully distributed, low latency and high throughput HDFS data replication solution for multiple datacenters backup.
+There are a lot of ideas contributed to the community in the past, especially [HDFS-5442](https://issues.apache.org/jira/browse/HDFS-5442).
+Ideas in HDFS-5442 enlight us to propose an new solution, which provides a fully distributed, low latency and high throughput HDFS data replication method for multiple datacenters backup.

 Limitations of DistCp
 =====================